microtrain/bootcamp/05-HTML/01-HTMLBasics.md

 <p>New elements such as <em>audio, video and canvas</em> add built in support for audio, video, gamming and web applications.</p>

 <h3>Audio</h3>
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio">audio</a> element embeds audio into a webpage without the use of akward embed or object elements.</p>
+<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio">audio</a> element embeds audio into a webpage without the use of awkward embed or object elements.</p>

 <h3>Video</h3>
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video">video</a> elements embeds video into a webpage without the use of akward embed or object elements.</p>
+<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video">video</a> elements embeds video into a webpage without the use of awkward embed or object elements.</p>

 <h3>Canvas</h3>
 <p>The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas">canvas</a> element allocates a section of the page as JavaScript application.
 Here you can create games, interactive applications or visual effects.
 Prior to canvas we were forced to use plugins or other non-standard methods such as Flash, SilverLight, ActiveX, Java Applets, etc.</p>